bkvaiude/deltask/README.md

 I am trying to develop here backend services for that game.

-Web Services like
+###Web Services like

 1. Oauth token for Authentication
 2. Saving the score
 3. Leaderboard
 4. Cities listing and dashboard listing
 5. Live notification using nodejs
-6.
+6. daily / weekly based leaderboard

-I have imagine game flow in following way
+###I have imagine game flow in following way

 1. User will land on page and login to our system through the ~~oauth~~ system
 1. User will get 50 golds as joining bonus and he can start creating cities and building into the cities